OT Law – Restrictive Not Prescriptive

 Judah casually slept with a woman he thought was a prostitute only to discover later that it was his daughter-in-law in disguise.

 This was the culture God’s law was applied to.
 They had a long history of morally questionable tendencies.
 They had also spent the last several generations as slaves, without the benefit of legal recourse, which generally produces a lawless mindset.
-They weren’t used to being regulated equally and God was now going to turn them into a law abiding nation.
+The people who received God’s law weren’t used to being regulated fairly or equally and God’s intention was to turn them into a law-abiding nation.
 Not an easy task.
-Calling it a “turn around” would be an understatement.
+Calling it a “turnaround” would be an understatement.

 Where do you start in a situation like this?
 Well, you don’t start by completely revoking every questionable practice.
 The best approach and the one God used was to begin putting regulations on many existing trends which otherwise would not have been allowed.